typefully/minimal-twitter/PRIVACY.md

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please send me an email to support@typefully.com.
+For any questions or concerns regarding the privacy policy, please send an email to support@typefully.com.